Multiple Backlinks, Same Domain: Is it Beneficial For SEO?

 It’s a common misconception in SEO that multiple backlinks from the same domain aren’t valuable, or could potentially harm SEO efforts.

-Here’s a few reasons why multiple backlinks from the same domain is beneficial for SEO:
+Here are a few reasons why multiple backlinks from the same domain is beneficial for SEO:

 • It’s the Natural Linking Structure of the Web